jacordero/ESA-audio-sentiment-analysis/docs/Testing.md

 - **Threshold test cases**, which test whether the performance and quality metrics of the deep learning model used by the system are above a set threshold
 - **Preprocessing test cases**, which check the parts of the STERN audio module which process audial input so it can be fed into the deep learning model.
 - **Postprocessing test cases**, which check the logging functionality of the STERN audio module.
+- **Data test cases**, which check whether the datasets used during training and testing are of the correct format.
+- **System tests**, which test the complete system functionality.

 The structure of these tests is described under [Test structure](#test-structure).
 The test cases.
 The procedure to execute these test cases can be found at [Test procedure](#test-procedure).